 Additional investment in new footpaths An additional \$20 million investment over ten years will be invested in new footpaths.
 Dairy Flat Highway (DFH)/The Avenue Intersection An additional investment (\$12.5 million uninflated) to address safety and efficiency issues at the DFH/The Avenue intersection.
-Hill Street Intersection (Warkworth) A local share of 25% be included to address the Hill Street Intersection (Warkworth) Business Case for Lake Road Funding for the business case work for Lake Road will be spread over 2021/2 and 2022/23.
-Auckland-Wellington Regional Passenger Services The investigation being undertaken on the feasibility of a North Island inter-regional passenger rail service operating on the North Island Main Trunk will be referenced in the chapter on Inter-Regional Priorities
+Hill Street Intersection (Warkworth) A local share of 25% be included to address the Hill Street Intersection (Warkworth) Business Case for Lake Road Funding for the business case work for Lake Road will be spread over 2021/22 and 2022/23, with offsetting changes in Supporting Growth - Investigation for Growth Projects.
+Auckland-Wellington Regional Passenger Services The investigation being undertaken on the feasibility of a North Island inter-regional passenger rail service operating on the North Island Main Trunk will be referenced in the chapter on Inter-Regional Priorities Improving community outcomes AT is committed to working with Local Boards around the funding and allocation of smaller local projects that improve community outcomes.
+This continues the success of what we have achieved with the local boards in the last 12 months.

-The investment in new footpaths, DFH/The Avenue intersection and Hill Street (Warkworth) local share will be delivered when and if funding becomes available due to delivery of another project being delayed.
+The investment in new footpaths, DFH/The Avenue intersection and Hill Street (Warkworth) local share will be delivered when and if funding becomes available due to the delivery of another project being delayed.
 This reflects the very limited options to make adjustments to AT's capital programme, given the current priorities to fund committed projects, complete major projects such as Eastern Busway, EMUs and infrastructure to support the CRL, and Urban Cycleway Programme, as well as priorities such as One Local Initiatives.